 Eighty-nine people die from gun violence in the US every day, from school children to victims of domestic violence to people going about their daily lives.
 This status quo is unacceptable.
-As we mourn the lives of those killed in San Bernardino--and in so many other incidents of gun violence across the nation--we need to take action.
+As we mourn the lives of those killed in Orlando--and in so many other incidents of gun violence across the nation--we need to take action.
 Part of our healing must be the conviction that we will do everything in our power to keep tragedies like this from happening again.

 When it comes to addressing this public health crisis, we need new answers to address our longstanding struggle with gun violence.
 As President Obama said in his speech after the Umpqua Community College mass shooting in early October, "We have a Congress that explicitly blocks us from even collecting data on how we could potentially reduce gun deaths.
 How can that be?
 This is a political choice that we make to allow this to happen every few months in America."
 Taking action to prevent gun violence, too, is a political choice--one that is within our power to make.

 - Read our full recommendations to Congress and President Obama for preventing gun violence.